CBigOxf/synthetic_lethality/README.md

 * METABRIC_expression.Rdata (expression matrix transposed from cBioPortal, samples as rows, genes as columns)
 * metabric_mutations.txt (can be downloded from cBioPortal)

+MYC neutral cases or not (MYC diploidy) can be run using the same functions and respectivelly commenting out the line of code each time that incudes the filter, such as "dplyr::filter(MYC == 0)".

 ### References